hanokalure/Nambike_Baptist_Church/README.md

-Welcome to the official website of **Nambike Baptist Church**—a place where worship, spiritual growth, and service come together.
+Welcome to the official website of **Nambike Baptist Church** a place where worship, spiritual growth, and service come together.
 Our site introduces who we are, how we serve, and how you can be part of our journey.

 ---